libra/website/docs/community/coding-guidelines.md

 ### Constants and Fields

-Describe the purpose and definition of this data.
+Describe the purpose and definition of the constants and fields in the code.

 ### Functions and Methods